the-ton-tech/scaled-ui-jetton/README.md

 Therefore, it is the developer responsibility to deploy the library for a reasonable time period and monitor it's expiration date.

-To extend the library storage, simple repeat the library deployment procedure.
+To extend the library storage, top-up the previous librarian address or repeat the library deployment procedure.

 ### Deploying Minter with library wallet code